Painting: Color and tone

 Color, made up of hue, saturation, and value, dispersed over a surface is the essence of painting, just as pitch and rhythm are the essence of music.
 Color is highly subjective, but has observable psychological effects, although these can differ from one culture to the next.
 Black is associated with mourning in the West, but in the East, white is.
 Some painters, theoreticians, writers, and scientists, including Goethe, Kandinsky, and Newton, have written their own color theory.

-Moreover, the use of language is only an abstraction for a color equivalent.
+Moreover, the use of language is only an abstraction of color equivalent.
 The word "red", for example, can cover a wide range of variations from the pure red of the visible spectrum of light.
 There is not a formalized register of different colors in the way that there is agreement on different notes in music, such as F or C♯.
 For a painter, color is not simply divided into basic (primary) and derived (complementary or mixed) colors (like red, blue, green, brown, etc.).

 Painters deal practically with pigments, so "blue" for a painter can be any of the blues: phthalocyanine blue, Prussian blue, indigo, Cobalt blue, ultramarine, and so on.
 Psychological and symbolical meanings of color are not, strictly speaking, means of painting.
 Colors only add to the potential, derived context of meanings, and because of this, the perception of a painting is highly subjective.
 The analogy with music is quite clear—sound in music (like a C note) is analogous to "light" in painting, "shades" to dynamics, and "coloration" is to painting as the specific timbre of musical instruments is to music.
 These elements do not necessarily form a melody (in music) of themselves; rather, they can add different contexts to it.

 Non-traditional elements

 Modern artists have extended the practice of painting considerably to include, as one example, collage, which began with Cubism and is not painting in the strict sense.
-Some modern painters incorporate different materials such as metal, plastic, sand, cement, straw, leaves or wood for their texture.
+Some modern painters incorporate different materials such as metal, plastic, sand, cement, straw, leaves or wood for the texture.
 Examples of this are the works of Jean Dubuffet and Anselm Kiefer.
 There is a growing community of artists who use computers to "paint" color onto a digital "canvas" using programs such as Adobe Photoshop, Corel Painter, and many others.
 These images can be printed onto traditional canvas if required.